Keyboard with lock

 • Maintain email, telephone and offline contact with you, preferably at your place of business, in relation to the Alumni Network.

-• If you opt in, send you event invitations, newsletters and partner offers related to the Alumni Network.
+• If you opt in, send you event and webinar invitations, newsletters and partner offers related to the Alumni Network.

-• If you register for an event, contact you about that event.
+• If you register for an event or webinar, contact you about that event and give your name to the venue provider.

 • Assess any feedback and survey responses you provide.